redwoodjs/redwood/docs/docs/deploy/baremetal.md

 yarn rw deploy baremetal staging
 ```

-Leaving off the environment from the command assumes `production`.
-If your server list does not include the environment name in the key, as in `[[servers]]` instead of `[[servers.production]]`, it is assumed that all servers listed are in the `production` environment.

 Note that the codebase shares a single `ecosystem.config.js` file.
 If you need a different set of services running in different environments you'll need to simply give them a unique name and reference them in the `processNames` option of `deploy.toml` (see the additional `stage-logging` process in the above example).

 ## Server Setup